hoodiehq-archive/documentation/en/tutorials/chat-app.md

   if ( messageContent.length < 1 ) { return false; }

-  // create a new message model
-  var message = new messageModel(messageContent);
+  // create a new message model, the messageModel function will be defined after sendMessage so stay tuned var message = new messageModel(messageContent);

   // using the global messageStore, add this message object and publish it to the global store. messageStore.add(message).publish();

-  trigger an immediate sync with the server for quicker updates hoodie.remote.push();
+  // trigger an immediate sync with the server for quicker updates hoodie.remote.push();

   // Dont't forget to clear out the charBox